aryehof/dart-event/README.md

   // outputs "MyEvent" to the console
 ```

 An eventName might be useful if a client subscribes to multiple Events.
 One could query the eventName to determine what occurred from within client code.
+It is also useful when using the built in diagnostics library for identifying the Event in a log statement.

 #### Simplified Custom EventArgs Example